Listen to an audio file of this tool.

 At this point, you’ve taught your child some new strategies for managing anger so that they understand how to take action.
 You’ve practiced together.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and when appropriate, applying logical consequences.
 Parents naturally offer support as they see their child fumble with a situation in which they need help.
 This is no different.

 - Ask key questions to support their skills.
 For example, “You are going to see Julie today.
-Do you remember what you can do to assert your feelings?”
+Do you remember what you can do if you start to get angry?”

 - Stay engaged.
 Working together on ideas for trying out new and different coping strategies can help offer additional support and motivation for your child when tough issues arise.

-- If there are high emotions in your household most days, most of the time, then it may be time to consider outside intervention.
-Physical patterns begin to set in (as in depression) that require the help of a trained professional.
+- If there are high emotions in your household on most days, most of the time, then it may be time to consider outside intervention.
+Physical patterns may begin to set in (feelings of depression) that require the help of a trained professional.
 Seeking psychological help is the same as going to your doctor for a physical ailment.
-In fact, it is the emotionally intelligent person who seeks outside help when they recognizes it’s time.
-Though many will not seek it, it may be impossible to go through life without, at some point, needing some mental health intervention.
 The following are some resources to check out.

 - American Academy of Child & Adolescent Psychiatry (AACAP) Has definitions, answers to frequently asked questions, resources, expert videos and an online search tool to find a local psychiatrist. http://www.aacap.org

 - American Academy of Pediatrics (AAP) Healthy Children Provides information for parents about emotional wellness, including helping children handle stress, psychiatric medications, grief and more. http://www.healthychildren.org